bl13pbl03p/buildphish/README.md

 cd buildphish
 chmod +x *.sh
 ```
-Now you can run the script to build Gophish as service:
+Now you can run the script to build Gophish as a Service:
 ```bash
 sudo ./buildphish.sh